walterdavis/inlay/README.md

 3. Open the file `_inlay/bootstrap.sql` and execute the queries within it against the database you defined in step 2.

+4. Visit the URL `/_inlay/sign_up.php` at your server, and create your user account.

 ###Design

 Design your template pages as you would any other HTML page, and save them with a normal .html file-type ending.
-If you are using Freeway, use the fwCMS Action to mark individual HTML boxes or inline elements as editable fields.
+Upload the pages to the site exactly as you would normally.

 Each field on a page must have its own unique name.
+(Field names may be used over again on other pages, but if you use the same field name twice, you will only get one value -- repeated -- for that duplicate field.)
+The combination of the page URL and the field name is used to identify each data field, so there is no way to use the same data on more than one page.

-The fwCMS Page Action may be used to mark the `title` tag as editable, too.
-If you are not using the Action, you may mark each editable element as follows:
+If you are using Freeway Pro, the Inlay Action (item-action and inline-action variants) may be used to mark individual page elements or headings as editable.
+The Inlay Page Action may be used to mark the `title` tag as editable, too.
+If you are not using the Actions, you may identify each editable element in your template by adding the following HTML5 `data-` attributes:

 * `data-source` = The name of the data field.
 (Must be a valid PHP variable name.)
 * `data-format` = Either `string` or `markdown`, indicating the output format.
 Content in Markdown format will always return a `<p>` or another block-level tag around its content, so you may not use this format in settings where that combination of tags would be illegal, such as inside another `<p>`.

-Only pages that you want to use as templates need to be marked up in this manner. fwCMS may be used in a mixed site, containing static pages and either dynamic or virtual pages.
+Only pages that you want to use as templates need to be marked up in this manner.
+Inlay may be used in a mixed site, i.e. one containing static pages and either dynamic or virtual pages.

 > ####Static Pages